MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/pretrained_models.rst

 see more information about the phone set.
 When using these with a pronunciation dictionary, the phone sets must be compatible.
 If the orthography of the language is transparent, it is likely that we have a G2P model that can be used to generate the necessary pronunciation dictionary.

+Any of the following acoustic models can be downloaded with the command :code:`mfa download acoustic <language_id>`.
+You can get a full list of the currently available acoustic models via :code:`mfa download acoustic`.
+New models contributed by users will be periodically added.
+If you would like to contribute your trained models, please contact Michael McAuliffe at michael.e.mcauliffe@gmail.com.

 +----------------+-----------------------------------------------------+----------------------+-----------------------+
 | Language       | Link                                                | Corpus               | Phone set             |